Shuttle/Pendel/docs/shuttle-core/data/shuttle-core-data.md

 # Overview

+***NOTE:*** Since a database connection is represented by a `IDatabaseContext` instance it is important to understand that this instance is not thread-safe.
+It is therefore important to ensure that the `IDatabaseContext` instance is not shared between threads.
+See the `DatabaseContextScope` to ensure thread-safe database context flow.

 The `Shuttle.Core.Data` package provides a thin abstraction over ADO.NET by making use of the `DbProviderFactories`.
 Even though it provides object/relational mapping mechanisms it is in no way a fully fledged ORM.

 ## Configuration